r4m1007/r4m1007.github.io/_posts/2024-09-10-Impacket-psexec-wmiexe.md

 ---
-title: Impacket’s wmiexec.py and psexec.py
+title: Impacket’s wmiexec.py and psexec.py: How They Work and How to Detect

 published: true
 ---